jbuckman/boilerplate-dynet-rnn-lm/README.md

 ## Contact

-If you have any questions, please feel free to hit me up: jacobbuckman [.a.t.] cmu.edu
+If you have any questions, please feel free to hit me up: jacobbuckman@cmu.edu